 Primarily, the deadline and notification dates.
 More information can be found about the differences here.

 Can I apply Early Action or Early Decision at another school while applying Early Decision I or II at Hopkins?

-Because Early Decision I and II are binding agreements, students can only apply for Early Decision to one college at a time.
+Because Early Decision I and II are binding agreements, students can only apply Early Decision to one college at a time.
 The binding agreement means if you are admitted to Hopkins in Early Decision I or II, you must withdraw all pending applications to other schools and enroll at Hopkins.

 Should I apply Early Decision?